itrocket-team/testnet_guides/mantra/upgrade.md

 ~~~
 sudo systemctl start mantrachaind && sudo journalctl -u mantrachaind -f
 ~~~
-You can restore your node using our guide, but after any reboot, the node will go into AppHash error.
+### *You can restore your node using our guide, but after any reboot, the node will go into AppHash error...*